stfc/PSyclone/doc/psyclone_script.rst

       call invoke(testkern_type(a,b,c,d,e))
     end program use

-Therefore, for PSyclone to find Kernel files, the module name of a kernel file must be the same as its filename.
+Therefore, for PSyclone to find kernel files, the module name of a kernel file must be the same as its filename.
 By default the parser looks for the kernel file in the same directory as the algorithm file.
 If this file is not found then an error is reported.